 The appointment lines open from 08:15 till 12.00 and 14.00 till 18.00.
 Please note that the telephone is always busy in the morning - contact us in the afternoon if possible.

-- We offer a range of appointments throughout the day including urgent appointments for the same day, telephone consultations and routine appointments which can be booked up to six weeks in advance.
+We offer a range of appointments throughout the day including urgent appointments for the same day by using the E-consult link above (aged 18 and above), telephone consultations and routine appointments which can be booked up to two weeks in advance.
 When calling the appointment line, please choose from the following options:

 Appointments can be made by telephone or in person at either surgery.
 A single appointment is for 10 minutes.
 Should you wish to have a longer consultation, please ask the receptionist when making the appointment as this will help avoid delays for other patients.